ttaubert/octoblog/source/about-me/index.markdown

 title: "About me"
 ---

-Hi, my name is Tim Taubert.

-I am an Engineering Manager and Senior Engineer working for Mozilla, living in Berlin.
+I work for Mozilla and live in Berlin.
 I spend most of my time coding, reading books, or riding (motor) bikes.

 I post things on [Twitter](https://twitter.com/ttaubert),